zuri-training/Pro_Team_41_Chunk-File/README.md

 # ChunkIT
+> Background
-- [x] A platform that accepts CSV or JSON large files, and break them into smaller bits.
+- [x] This project, **ChunkIT**, is a project initiative introduced by the Zuri team.
+ChunkIT is a platform that accepts CSV or JSON large files and chunks them into smaller bits.
+It also allows users to save or download their files in zipped format anytime. **Chunking** is simply the process of splitting large files into smaller files called **chunks** without losing their content or quality.

 > Our Vision
-- [x] Helping clients manage their large file easily.
+- [x] Helping clients manage their large files easily.

 > Our Client
 - [x] Zuri

 > Our Target Market
 - [x] Large CSV and JSON file users (Developers, companies)

 > Our User Personas
 - [x] Developers, Data Analyst, Multinationals